drake7/HomeHunters/README.md

 3. Pull the changes `git pull`
 4. Go back to your branch `git branch <YOUR BRANCH NAME>`
 5. Time to merge! `git merge main`

+setting up .env file
+This file helps us save sensitive information like api keys command:: "npm i do env in " in backend also do not forget to add in git ignore file //
+To use variable globally in the node environment just do this